 In addition to Christmas decorations, the New York Stock Exchange also has a Kwanzaa Kinara here too with seven candles, three red on the left, one black candle in the middle, and three green on the right representing the Seven Principles of Kwanzaa.
 Be sure to check out our guide to all the winter holidays in NYC to find more Kwanzaa celebrations throughout the city.

 Nearby the NYSE is the famous bronze Charging Bull statue at Bowling Green, so be sure to stop by and check it out while you’re here!

 And if you’re looking for a festive place to eat, check out the pretty holiday igloos along Stone Street.
 Reservations are recommended.

 Although the tree at Radio City isn’t a real tree, it’s one of the most famous Christmas trees in NYC!
 Located above the infamous and historic neon Radio City Music Hall sign, this spectacular, illuminated tree looks stunning along 6th Avenue.

-If you’re doing the typical holiday sightseeing and DIY Christmas lights in NYC walk, this will be on your path as it’s close to Rockefeller Center and one block over from all the famous department stores on 5th Avenue with their holiday window displays.
+If you’re doing the typical holiday sightseeing and DIY Christmas lights in NYC walk, this will be on your path as it’s close to Rockefeller Center and one block over from all the famous department stores on 5th Avenue with their unbelievable holiday window displays in New York City.

 Also, directly across from Radio City Music Hall along the Avenue of Americas, aka 6th Avenue, where you can enjoy views of the giant holiday ornaments, Christmas lights, and oversized candy cane forest.